ontodev/robot/docs/expand.md

 ## Expansions do not interact

 Expansion queries are applied to the input ontology, not to the output of any other expansions.
-So, expansions do not interact with one another.
-If you wish to implement interactions between expansions the command could be changed, e.g.:
+So, expansions do not interact with one another, and their order of application does not matter.
+If you wish to implement interactions between expansions the command could be chained, e.g.:

 ```
 robot expand -i myont.owl --expand-term A expand --expand-term B -o my-expanded.owl